marcusvanwinden/work_log_csv/README.md

 </ol>

 <h2 id="description">1.
 Description</h2>
-<p>To prepare better timesheets for a company, I developed a terminal application for logging what work someone did on a certain day.
-The script asks for a task name, how much time was spent on the task, and any general notes about the task.
-The program records each of these items into a row of a CSV file along with a date.
-I also provided a way for a user to find all of the tasks that were done on a certain date or that match a search string.</p>
+<p>I developed a terminal application to prepare better work timesheets.
+The program asks for a date, task name, time spent on the task, and optional notes.
+Each task gets added to the CSV file.
+Users can also view, edit, and delete previously added entries.</p>

 <table>
   <tr>